5 Reasons Why Your ERP System is Costing Too Much Capital, Time and Resources

 3. On-Premise Solutions Compound Costs Over Time

 Most ERP systems are not cloud-based.
 Cloud computing makes a company’s IT hardware, infrastructure and software available to end users over the Internet.
-By utilizing a Software as a Service (SaaS) inventory management solution, companies can have a smaller up-front investment and total cost of ownership, rapidly deploy their system and make upgrades more easily.
+By utilising a Software as a Service (SaaS) inventory management solution, companies can have a smaller up-front investment and total cost of ownership, rapidly deploy their system and make upgrades more easily.

 4. Poor Inventory Seasonality & Redistribution Capabilities

-In addition, inventory optimization solutions that can extend seasonality metrics for volatile supply chains and redistribution capabilities can be leveraged to break down silos across multiple locations carrying the same inventory items.
+In addition, inventory optimisation solutions that can extend seasonality metrics for volatile supply chains and redistribution capabilities can be leveraged to break down silos across multiple locations carrying the same inventory items.
 This lessens the reliance on external supplier networks and frees up working capital.

 5. Inventory Data Becomes Siloed As Distribution Grows

 Many companies have locations that operate independent ERP systems that often times do not speak to each other and are managed by different operations teams.
 This makes global planning and cost containment a nightmare for executive management as they try to keep customer satisfaction high without incurring crushing carrying costs to hold inventory.
-Inventory optimization solutions, like EazyStock, seamlessly integrate with ERP systems to create a push and pull style integration to lift some of the weight and pressure off the planning and procurement execution.
+Inventory optimisation solutions, like EazyStock, seamlessly integrate with ERP systems to create a push and pull style integration to lift some of the weight and pressure off the planning and procurement execution.

-Optimize Inventory, Don’t Just Manage It
+Optimise Inventory, Don’t Just Manage It

 Accurately planning everything from HVAC service supplies to Hardware Fasteners in now easier to manage on a global scale due to increased supply chain visibility.
-Inventory performance and profitably can be more easily monitored and maximized through increased supply chain planning and procurement automation.
+Inventory performance and profitably can be more easily monitored and maximised through increased supply chain planning and procurement automation.